Responsibilities to Stay in Compliance

 - Proper training must be provided to each technician and separate training for each type of lift.
-Including watching the video "lifting it right" and taking the test.
+Including watching the video "Lift Responsibly" and taking a quiz to test your knowledge of the information provided on the video.

 - Provide documentation that each employee has been trained.
 Signed by the employer or lift trainer and the trainee (employee).